MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 ### Using the command line

 1. Navigate to the folder containing your project file

 2. Run the following command:
 ```bash
 dotnet clean [project_name].csproj
 ```

 3. [Update the target framework](https://docs.microsoft.com/dotnet/standard/frameworks#how-to-specify-target-frameworks) in each of your .csproj files to `netcoreapp3.0` (or `netstandard2.1` if it is a library project)

 4. Run the following command:
 ```bash
 dotnet add package Microsoft.Quantum.Development.Kit
 ```
 If your project uses any other Microsoft.Quantum packages, run the command for these too.

-5. Save and close all files
+5. Save and close all files.

 6. Repeat 1-4 for each project dependency, then navigate back to the folder containing your main project and run:
 ```bash
 dotnet build [project_name].csproj